MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-investigate-respond.md

 ms.topic: conceptual
 ---

-# Step 5.
-Investigate and respond using Microsoft Defender XDR
+# Investigate and respond using Microsoft Defender XDR

 **Applies to:**
 - Microsoft Defender XDR